-During Week 9 the design team had produced 4 individual designs needed to be evaluated for the selection of a final design.
+During Week 9 of the fall semester the design team had produced 4 individual designs needed to be evaluated for the selection of a final design.
 Of the four designs, three of the designs were extremely similar; therefore, the team combined these designs into the Combined Design Concept.
 The design team and our sponsor both agreed upon this Combined Design Concept and decided it would be pursued as the final design selection, with possible modifications, for our prototype.
 The fourth design was the only design that showed significant differences from the others.
 This design used a storage tank to collect water from 4 vessels that were all in continuous usage.
 This design was still evaluated but because of its extra materials and components to accomplish the same goal as the other concept it was discarded.
+During Week 10 the design team, in close collaboration with our sponsor, selected the Combined Design Concept as the final design for the prototype.